How to Fix Drum support bearing noise on Electrolux EFMG527UTT (Gas)

 Step 6

 Reassemble by setting the drum back onto the rear rollers first, then route the belt around the drum, underneath the idler pulley, and over the motor shaft — use your reference photo to confirm the routing is correct.
-Reinstall the front panel and lint housing, then run a full 20-minute cycle on a heat setting to confirm the noise is gone and to let the new pads and rollers seat properly under real operating conditions.
+Reinstall the front panel and lint housing, then run a full 20-minute cycle on a heat setting to confirm the noise is gone and ensure the new pads and rollers seat properly under real operating conditions.
 Listen during the first few minutes; any remaining noise at this stage points to a component that was missed or not fully seated.

 Where to Buy Replacement Parts

-Find genuine OEM and aftermarket replacement parts for your Electrolux EFMG527UTT (Gas) on Amazon:
+You can find genuine OEM and aftermarket replacement parts for your Electrolux EFMG527UTT (Gas) on Amazon:

 When to Call a Professional

-If the issue persists after completing all steps above, the problem may involve the sealed refrigerant system, a failed main control board, or wiring that requires specialized diagnostic equipment.
-Contact a licensed appliance technician — attempting sealed-system repairs without EPA 608 certification is illegal and unsafe.
+If the issue persists after completing all steps above, the problem may involve a failed main control board, a defective heating element or thermal cutoff, or wiring that requires specialized diagnostic equipment.
+It’s best to contact a licensed appliance technician.
+On gas dryers, do not attempt work on the gas valve or supply line — that work is restricted to a licensed gas fitter in most jurisdictions.

 How Much Does This Repair Cost?